sithu/cmpe273-sp16/assignment2.md

 ### Requirement

 #### Data Persistence
-* You will be storing the personal reference data into [EJDB](http://ejdb.org/doc/snippets.html#go).
-All the CRUD APIs will now save and fetch data from EJDB.
+* All the CRUD APIs will be now storing and retrieving data from [EJDB](http://ejdb.org/doc/snippets.html#go).

 #### Configuration